The ClubHouse at ZYntango FARM FAQ's: (Scroll to bottom section for Produce info)

 Where is The Clubhouse at Zyntango Farm? - We are located on the Northwest side of Indianapolis, one exit north of the Zionsville exit off I-65.
 We are also on 300S/146th St. 28 minutes to Broad Ripple, 32 minutes to IND International Airport, 25 minutes to the monument circle downtown Indianapolis, 15 minutes to main street in Zionsville, 11 miles to Brownsburg, 44 miles to Lafayette, 12 miles to Carmel, 20 miles to Fishers.

-Hotels? - There is a Hampton Inn 4 miles from the farm at Anson in Zionsville/Whitestown.
-A new Holiday Inn Express is being built at Anson.
-To the north about 8 miles away, there are two newer hotels in Lebanon right off of I-65; Holiday Inn Express and a Super 8
+Hotels - There is a Hampton Inn and Holiday Inn Express 4 miles from the farm at Anson in Zionsville/Whitestown.
+To the north about 8 miles away, there are two newer hotels in Lebanon right off of I-65; Holiday Inn Express and a Super 8.

 How much is the Damage/Excessive cleaning deposit? - $750 Refundable

-Candles? - It is a wood barn.
+Candles - It is a wood barn.
 If you were an insurance company what would you think of open flames in that barn?
 No open flame in the barn.
-This includes NO sterno in the hayloft with the exception of fully enclosed boxes that are monitored the entire time they are on by a licensed and insured caterer.

 Do you sell eggs?
 Yes we do.
 However it is mainly seasonal since the hens don't typically lay much during the winter months.
 We are currently not taking new egg customers and have a wait list.
 We were going to expand our flock but put it on hold due to the Avian flu that was going around in 2015.